 Gap-closing capacity remains strong but its robustness has been reduced by the state's modest economic growth during the current national economic expansion and the resulting repeated need for gap-closing actions.
-Reserve balances are low and the state has continued to increase taxes and cut spending throughout the expansion, reducing its means to tackle future cyclical budgetary challenges, while out-year budget gaps remain an issue to be addressed.
-Under current law, windfall revenue received in fiscal 2018 related to federal tax law is deposited to the state's budget reserve fund (BRF) and will improve balances, unless offsetting action is taken by the state.
+Resiliency improves at the close of fiscal 2018 with the expected deposit of windfall revenue to the budget reserve fund (BRF), despite an appropriation to cure a sizable forecast operating deficit.
+However, the state is expected to remain challenged by future cyclical budgetary pressures, while out-year budget gaps remain an issue to be addressed.
 Frequent revenue re-forecasting allows the state to identify revenue underperformance and quickly implement corrective actions.